An interpretable universal bound for multiserver queues via a leave-one-out technique: Related work

-Some prior work has derived queue length bounds for the \ggn queue based on BAR or equivalent approaches \citep{Hok_85_ggs,GroHarSch_22_wfcs,scully_gittins_2020, HonWan_24_ss}.
+Some prior work has derived queue length bounds for the \ggn queue based on BAR or equivalent approaches \citep[e.g.][]{Hok_85_ggs,GroHarSch_22_wfcs,scully_gittins_2020, HonWan_24_ss}.
 These bounds typically have small constant factors in front of the $1/(1-\rho)$-scaling term, but they also contain additive error terms that depend on $n$.
 These additive error terms cause these bounds to scale worse than $1/(1-\rho)$ when $n$ is large, reflecting a common technical challenge in analyzing the \ggn queue using BAR-based approaches.
 We will discuss this challenge in more detail in \Cref{sec:tech-overview}.

-\paragraph*{Leave-one-out techniques} Our core technical innovation, the leave-one-out technique, is similar in spirit to the leave-one-out cross-validation in statistics \citep{LacMik_68_loocv}, as well as some analytical techniques in learning theory \citep{ShaShaSreSri_10_alg_stability} and matrix completion \citep{DinChe_20_loo} that bear the same name.
-On a high level, these methods allow us to isolate the effect of an input component on a stochastic procedure by removing or replacing this component, and compare the changes in the outcome.
+\paragraph*{Leave-one-out techniques} Our core technical innovation, the leave-one-out technique, is similar in spirit to the leave-one-out cross-validation in statistics \citep{LacMik_68_loocv}, as well as the related methods in learning theory \citep{ShaShaSreSri_10_alg_stability} and matrix completion \citep{DinChe_20_loo}.
+On a high level, these approaches quantify the influence of a single input on a stochastic system by analyzing the sensitivity of the outcome to that component’s removal or replacement.